g200kg/WAAPISim/readme.md

 * ConvolverNode / DynamicsCompressorNode / ChannelSplitterNode / ChannelMergerNode : Just a dummy.
 Pass-through from input to output.
 * AudioParam has no automation functions
 * By performance reason, Node to AudioParam contols are executed only 1/1024 samples frequency.
-* In Flash fallbacking mode, audio output is processed as monaural.

 ## Usage